Old Testament -- Gospel Doctrine

 Show the picture The Second Coming.
 Then ask the following questions:

 What feelings do you have when you hear words like Second Coming, last days, or signs of the times?
 The scriptures refer to the Second Coming as a “great and dreadful day” (Malachi 4:5).
-How can it be both?
+How can it be both?5¶Behold, I will asend you bElijah the prophet cbefore the coming of the dgreat and dreadful eday of the Lord:

 President Ezra Taft Benson said, “[The Savior’s] coming will be both glorious and terrible, depending on the spiritual condition of those who remain” (“Prepare Yourself for the Great Day of the Lord,” New Era, May 1982, 49).